top of page

 扶助彌勒成大道 保佑鄉兒得安寧

-The Rescue Lord shall come,
+The Rescue Lord shall come to save the world.

-calling the Eight Diamond Guardians,
+and the Eight Diamond Guardians

-summoning the Four Great Bodhisattvas
+He summons the Four Great Bodhisattvas

-He shall lead thirty-six divine generals,
+He leads thirty-six heavenly generals,

 with five hundred celestial officials close behind.